Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.

 Check the latest country-specific information and advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website or from NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.

 There are a number of hospitals in Addis Ababa but only private hospitals offer a reasonable standard of basic care for minor health problems.
 Dentistry options are especially lacking.
 Ambulance services are also limited.
 Outside the capital medical facilities remain extremely poor.
 You should carry a comprehensive medical pack when travelling out of Addis Ababa.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad, evacuation by air ambulance and repatriation.
 You should contact your insurance / medical assistance company promptly if you are referred to a medical facility for treatment.

-Bilharzia is present in the majority of lakes in Ethiopia - you should check before swimming.
+Bilharzia is present in the vast majority of lakes in Ethiopia - you should check before swimming.

 Water-borne diseases are common.
 Drink or use only boiled or bottled water and avoid ice in drinks.